Yoav666s/dnd-wiki/collections/_adventures/darling-of-the-docks.md

 **Breaking Grapples.** A drunken patron has 4 (1d4 + 2) health and an AC of 13.
 He can be knocked out nonlethally with the pummel of a weapon or with a strong unarmed strike.
 He will also let her go on a successful DC 13 Charisma or Strength (Intimidation) check, which requires an action.

+**Playing with a party.** The entire party may try to surround Laurent as best as they can.
+If they can surround her from all sides, she doesn't have to make checks to avoid being grappled.

 ## Backstage Pass
 Upon arriving backstage, Moreau will tend to Laurent to make sure she's okay.
 She will chide him, claiming that she's "not a baby," and she can handle herself.
-If the player had helped rescue her, she would acknowledge that as well.
-Moreau will also comment on the player's performance, depending on how they did.
+If the player or party had helped rescue her, she would acknowledge that as well.
+If the player is alone, Moreau will comment on the player's performance, depending on how they did.

 # Appendix A